olange/web-components-primer/README.md

 #### Primary topics covered

 * Foundation of Web Components:
 · What they are?
-Custom Elements, Shadow DOM, Templates, Modules · How to create, use and publish them
+Custom Elements, Shadow DOM, Templates, Modules
+· How to create, use and publish them
-· Web Components Best practices
+· Lit-Element Templates and Data bindings

 * Dataflows of Web Components:
 · Fetching data
 · Vanilla data bindings: « data in via attributes, data out via events »

 * The Ecosystem of Web Components:
 · Understand the Polymer project
-· Navigate WebComponents.org and discover its main collections · Understand Material Design and A11Y
+· Navigate WebComponents.org and discover its main collections
-· Lit-HTML and Lit-Element
+· Understand Material Design and A11Y

 #### Secondary topics